Correlations at PT-symmetric quantum critical point

-where $R(x)$ and $L(x)$ describe right and left moving fermionic fields\cite{giamarchi,nersesyan}, respectively, and we assume $\Delta>0$ without loss of generality.
-This Hamiltonian is apparently non-hermitian due to the absence of $\Delta L^+(x)R(x)$ term, and also resembles to a charge density wave\cite{nersesyan,gruner} Hamiltonian with only half the couplings.
+where $R(x)$ and $L(x)$ describe right and left moving fermionic fields\cite{giamarchi,nersesyan}, respectively, \jav{the system is half filled} and we assume $\Delta>0$ without loss of generality.
+This Hamiltonian is apparently non-hermitian due to the absence of $\Delta L^+(x)R(x)$ term, and also resembles to a charge density wave\cite{nersesyan,gruner} Hamiltonian with only half the couplings. \jav{Parity (P) transforms $[R(x,t),L(x,t)] \rightarrow [L(-x,t),R(-x,t)]$ while time reversal (T) results in $[R(x,t),L(x,t)]\rightarrow [L(x,-t),R(x,-t)]$ and takes the complex conjugate of complex numbers\cite{bender2005}.
+This Hamiltonian can be realized using an effective Lindblad description, as discussed below Eq. \eqref{hamiltontb}.}